 Furtive

-Furtive is a mobile-first alternative to Bootstrap.
+Furtive is a mobile-friendly alternative to Bootstrap.
 This CSS framework is called a micro-framework since it focuses on creating small web applications and websites.
 It includes a responsive grid, buttons, tables, colors, forms, media objects, and other design elements.
 Furtive is capable of using such forefront web standards as Flexbox, SVGs, and limited vendor prefixing.
 It also uses a rem unit for sizing elements.

 Furtive positions itself as a “perfect starting point to get your project up and running”.
 The biggest disadvantage of this framework is that it doesn’t support older browsers.